Malcohol/BasicodeMazezaM/README.md

 5030DATA"6tJE3PEAGHAAy08CdPAKNHAAg8f6AT+l7MFZ63Ux5+DAAHJBEy"
 5040DATA"wq1w+0rJ6AKLAJAg+39oWA9/GuNYu+HAAHKAAaRdTF2OVZd0F"
 ```

-I have tested the program by loading generated BASICODE audio on several emulated platforms, including C64 and ZX Spectrum.
+The makefile also generates an audio file called `MazezaM.wav`.
+This can be loaded on many old paltforms using a Basicode loader (or "Bascoder").
+I have tested the program by loading the audio on several emulated platforms, including C64 and ZX Spectrum.
 Unfortunately, I have not managed to get BASICODE working on any Vic-20 emulator, so I'm not 100% sure if it works on that platform.
 If you have an actual Vic-20, I love to know if it works.

-To generate BASICODE audio for loading into an old computer, I created a [patch for the BASICODE interpreter](https://github.com/robhagemans/basicode-interpreter/pull/45) mentioned above.